 The 2016 speaker program consisted of more than 90 sessions over the three days, including talks by Blizzard senior cinematic artist David Luong, The Witcher 3 lead technical designer Matthew Steinke and writer Rhianna Pratchett, as well as a much anticipated Q&A session with design legend Hideo Kojima, moderated by Thomas Puha from Remedy Entertainment, the Finnish studio behind the recently released cinematic action-adventure game Quantum Break.

 Update: A video recording of the popular NG16 Q&A session with industry legend Hideo Kojima, moderated by veteran games journalist Thomas Puha from Remedy Entertainment, is available right here!

 A string of Nordic heroes also shared their insights with NG16 attendees, among them producer Petter Sydow from Swedish Massive Entertainment, developer of The Division, Reko Ukko, design VP at Finnish mobile studio Seriously and Avalanche Studios founder Christofer Sundberg, one of many exciting speakers in the new version of Nordic Game Fast Track.

 Microsoft and Amazon also hosted special sessions, and the popular Investing in Games summit returned on 18 May.
 Expert presentations, with speakers from industry innovators like DICE, Playdead and Crytek, satisfied the really hardcore among the audience as well.

 Expect much, much more at Nordic Game 2017.
-So don’t delay – put 17-19 May at Slagthuset in Malmö in your calendar today!
+So don’t delay – put 17-19 May at Slagthuset in Malmö in your calendar and register today!